 Early History of the Dunnstint family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunnstint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dunnstint research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunnstint History in all our PDF Extended History products and printed products wherever possible.

 Dunnstint Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Dunnstint are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
-The variations of the name Dunnstint include: Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+The variations of the name Dunnstint include: Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.